Catherine Nevin: Closing Statements

 Prosecution lawyer Tom O'Connell S.C. asserted to the jury that Catherine Nevin was wide awake and walking freely around her home while her husband was being murdered during a staged robbery.
-O'Connell S.C highlighted "inherent absurdities" in Nevin's version of events, such as how the assailant, who presumably had never been upstairs in the premises before, had managed to ransack Nevin's bedroom in the dark without knocking anything over, and thereafter scattered her jewelry everywhere without actually stealing anything.
-Several hours were unaccounted for according to Nevin's timeline also, seeing as Tom's time of death was estimated to be 2am and Nevin did not trigger the alarm until 4:30am, most likely to allow the killer to get back to Dublin undetected.
-The trial had also heard testimony from three independent witnesses who all described a similar plot to have Tom Nevin killed in a staged robbery while in possession of a large amount of cash, a plot that was devised in secret by Catherine Nevin herself.
+O'Connell highlighted "inherent absurdities" in Nevin's version of events, such as how the assailant, who presumably had never been upstairs in the premises before, had managed to ransack Nevin's bedroom in the dark without knocking anything over, and thereafter scattered her jewellery everywhere without actually stealing anything.
+Several hours were unaccounted for according to Nevin's timeline also, seeing as Tom's time of death was estimated to be 02:00 and Nevin did not trigger the alarm until 04:30, most likely to allow the killer to get back to Dublin undetected.
+The trial had also heard testimony from three independent witnesses who all described a similar plot to have Tom Nevin killed in a staged robbery while in possession of a large amount of cash, a plot that was devised in secret by Catherine Nevin.
 The crime scene itself had no evidence of a struggle or attempt to subdue Tom, whose own policy was to immediately hand over the cash in the event of a robbery, while the use of specialist buckshot cartridges pointed to a premeditated assassination by a professional killer rather than a negligent discharge from a panicking robber.
-O'Connell S.C. continued that sheer hatred and pure greed were the primary motive's for Tom Nevin's murder, highlighting how his wife stood to inherit his entire estate after his death.
+O'Connell continued that sheer hatred and pure greed were the primary motive's for Tom Nevin's murder, highlighting how his wife stood to inherit his entire estate after his death.